-As mentioned in the introduction to this report, many floating waste is found in rivers, lakes and oceans.
-The goal of our product is to automatically and continuously keep as much floating garbage as possible, without interfering with the ecosystems present in the lakes.
-Before deciding exactly what will be our product, the products and ideas already existing are compared in this chapter, before taking a conclusion.
+As mentioned in the introduction of this report, a lot of floating trash can be found in rivers, lakes, and oceans.
+The goal of our product is to automatically and continuously retain as much floating trash as possible, without interfering with the marine life.
+Before deciding what our product exactly will be, already existing products and ideas are compared in this chapter, before taking a conclusion.